ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/scaling.md

     # This timer tells us how long we spend reconciling changes to consul inputs.
     "reconcileConsul": "2, 50.104µs/55.499µs/60.894µs",

-    # This timer tells us how long we spend reconciling secrets related changes to $productName$
+    # This timer tells us how long we spend reconciling secrets related changes to Emissary
     # inputs.
     "reconcileSecrets": "2, 18.704µs/20.786µs/22.868µs"
   },